Season's Greenings 2023

 A gift store run by the Friends of the U.S. Botanic Garden and local D.C. small business Rewild will offer a variety of botanically-themed gifts for purchase in the Conservatory's West Gallery, open 10 a.m. - 5 p.m. daily.

 Zeke’s Coffee will offer coffee and hot chocolate for sale just inside the gated outdoor garden near the trains.
-Current Zeke's schedule:
+The Zeke's schedule will be posted later this fall.

 Our Horticulture team grows thousands of poinsettias each year.
 Learn about growing poinsettias, their history, varieties new and old, testing more sustainable growing media, and more!